Elevation: 10,972 ft

 West Rib Route, Class 2

-Back in early 2013, John & I were trying to figure out which of the peaks on our lists we wanted to climb first and agreed on the highest peaks with no sign of previous summit visitation (NSPSV) potential.
+Back in early 2013, John and I were trying to figure out which of the peaks on our lists we wanted to climb first and agreed on the highest peaks with no sign of previous summit visitation (NSPSV) potential.
 We concluded that the top two choices would be Peak 10972 and Peak 10835.
 We also felt that even though we couldn’t find any account of any one climbing Peak 10972, someone must have due to its proximity to Big Creek Peak, so we targeted Peak 10835 first last year and found NSPSV.
 Being curious, we decided to climb Peak 10972 this year.

 We got our first views of Peak 10972 as we pulled into Big Creek Campground Thursday:

 Friday morning, we followed a nice trail up the North Fork of Big Creek.
 The trail crosses the creek about a mile in.
 We could see what was left of a nice bridge that had been washed out by spring flows so we opted to bushwhack the deadfall until the trail returned to our side of the river for another mile or so.

 After 2 hours on the trail, we still had 4,000 vertical feet to climb when we left it.
 Four hours later, we finally summitted as the jet stream descended to greet our arrival.
 We were somewhat surprised to find NSPSV.